wtf13/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-#Loading and prerocessing the Data
+# Loading and preprocessing the Data

 ```r